Cognitive Behavioral Therapy

-How Does Cognitive Behavioral Therapy Work?
+How Does A Cognitive Behavioral Therapy Treatment Plan for Substance Abuse Work?

-- Cognitive behavioral therapy is highly focused on self-control.
-Patients learn relaxation and control techniques to be able to cope with issues like cravings out in the world.
+- CBT for addiction recovery is highly focused on self-control.
+Relaxation and control techniques help patients cope with issues like cravings.

 When Should Cognitive Behavioral Therapy Start?

-How Long Does Cognitive Behavioral Therapy Last?
+How Long Does CBT Last?